keithledgerwood/WICLab-guide/001-introduction.md

 5. Click **Continue**.

-6. Read the "Okta demo.okta.com Access Agreement" and check "I accept the access agreement".
+6. Read the "Okta demo.okta.com Access Agreement" and select **I accept the access agreement**.

 7. Click **Accept**.
 Your Okta Demo account is created.